Understanding Non-Compete Agreement Enforceability

 Non-compete enforceability spans a wide spectrum:

-• California: Non-compete agreements are generally void and unenforceable as a matter of public policy under Business and Professions Code Section 16600
+- California: Non-compete agreements are generally void and unenforceable as a matter of public policy under Business and Professions Code Section 16600, with exceptions for certain circumstances, such as the sale of a business.

-• Many states: Enforce non-competes if they are reasonable in scope, duration, and geographic area
+- Many states: Generally enforce non-competes if they are reasonable in scope, duration, and geographic area; however, there are notable exceptions, and employers should be aware of states with stricter regulations.

 Even in states that enforce non-competes, courts scrutinize them carefully and will often narrow or void agreements that are overly broad.